Askatu Bakery: History

 Askatu is owned by head baker Estela Marie Degr Martinez, who initially operated the business at farmers' markets in 2015, and later opened a brick and mortar bakery in October 2019.
 She focused on allergen-free foods because of her family members with food allergies.
-Upon learning about her daughter's allergies, "Martinez got right to work, buying up all the ingredients her daughter could eat and blending them into baked goods, tinkering until she cracked the code on wonderful cookies, brownies, cakes and even a peanut butter-like substitute", according to Jackie Varriano of The Seattle Times.
 Martinez also owns the affiliated company Liberated Foods, which she started following some encouragement from her daughter's classmate's mother.
 Liberated Foods also specializes in allergen-friendly baked goods and breads.

 Askatu has been a vendor at the farmers' market in the University District.
 According to the Seattle Metropolitan, Askatu is "EnviroStars-certified, a City of Seattle program that recognizes green businesses and provides free sustainability tools and resources".
 The bakery is part of the Intentionalist network, which seeks to increase awareness of minority-owned small businesses in the region.

-In 2022, Askatu Bakery was a vendor at the United Way of King County's first annual barbecue festival.
-The business also provided lunches for immunocompromised nurses at vaccination clinics.
-In 2023, Martinez estimated that as much as 85 percent of foot traffic to Askatu is Amazon employees.

 Askatu has participated in Seattle Restaurant Week.
 In 2023, the business participated in the Downtown Renton Chocolate Crawl.